mmistakes/minimal-mistakes/_posts/technicalwriting/2020-11-13-big-query-export-schema-change.md

 ---
-title: "Google Cloud Billing - Handling schema changes to Big Query export"
+title: "Google Cloud Billing - Handling schema changes to BigQuery export"
 excerpt: &excerpt "Helped customers understand and query their Billing data exported to BigQuery with documentation and sample queries."
 modified: 2020-11-13